Kazmirchuk/nats-tcl/CoreAPI.md

 Converts an ISO timestamp (as used by the NATS wire format, e.g. 2022-11-22T13:31:35.4514983Z) to integer milliseconds since the epoch (note possible rounding of fractional seconds).
 ### nats::msec_to_isotime *msec ?tz?*
 Converts integer milliseconds to an ISO timestamp in the given timezone (default UTC).
 The local time zone can be specified as `:localtime` (see the [Tcl reference](https://www.tcl.tk/man/tcl8.6/TclCmd/clock.html#M78)).
 Note that the time zone designator is not included in the returned string.
+### nats::mymethod *method ?args?*
+Same thing as [mymethod](https://core.tcl-lang.org/tcllib/doc/trunk/embedded/md/tcllib/files/modules/ooutil/ooutil.md#1), but safe to use even if the object is destroyed by the time when the callback is scheduled.
 # Error Handling
 Error codes are similar to those from the nats.go client as much as possible.
 A few additional error codes provide more information about failed connection attempts to the NATS server: ErrBrokenSocket, ErrTLS, ErrConnectionRefused.